Conflict and Dispute Resolution (MA/MS)

 Additional Requirements

 First-year students take core courses together as a cohort.
 In the second year of study, degree candidates focus on completing their elective course work, internship, and final project.
-Students have the option to pursue and complete the program on a full-time basis in two-years or pursue the program on a part-time basis which extends the program.
+Students currently enrolled in the program must finish all CRES requirements by end of Spring 2025.

 The internship is a key element of the educational program, providing practical experience in an area that has relevance to the student’s educational and career goals.
 The internship requirement is flexible to allow students to complete their credits over one or more terms with one or more organizations.
 Opportunities may include local, regional, national, and international locales.